phuchant/libsplitcl/README.md

 ### Installing

 First make sure to have installed a C++11 compiler, CMake and Git.
-Then install PARCOACH by running:
+Then install libsplitCL by running:

 ```bash
 git clone https://github.com/libsplitcl/libsplitcl.git